obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to get the most out of the Breadcrumbs plugin.md

 `- [i] Author:: {% if author %}[[{{author}}]]{% endif %}`

+Note that the `- [i]` syntax is recognized by some themes as a custom checkbox.

 (Well, this is in the Readwise export setting, but I believe many people have a similar set up in their literature notes, with ).
 Breadcrumbs picks up on this inline field and, since I have a hierarchy for "author", it reads that the author is above the literature, and all the other works by the same author are its "siblings".
 Basically, Breadcrumbs is magic.

 I don't create notes for every author or person, but I do create them for people who are important in their field or who I keep coming across from, or who I just have something to say about.
 When I do, the template includes these: